fleet-io/fleet-cli-nodejs/README.md

 # Within routes/getFleetCount directory
 $ index.js package.json
 ```
 At this point you can modify the code within this route's index.js to your liking.
-If you want to add node modules, you can `cd` into the directory and `npm install`.
+If you want to add node modules, you can `cd` into the new directory and `npm install` as usual.
 You can deploy this route to your remote `fleet` application using the `fleet` CLI.
 This will setup various services such as API Gateway, Lambda, IAM Roles/Policies, etc.
 ```
 # fleet-cli deploy-route <routeName>